Coins of the Indian rupee

-Coins of the Indian rupee (INR) were first minted in 1950.
+Coins of the Indian rupee (₹) were first minted in 1950.
 New coins have been produced annually since then and they make up a valuable aspect of the Indian currency system.
-Today, circulating coins exist in denominations of One Rupee, Two Rupees, Five Rupees, Ten Rupees and Twenty Rupees.
-All of these are produced by four mints located across India, in Kolkata, Mumbai, Hyderabad, Noida.
+Today, circulating coins exist in denominations of 1, 2, 5, 10, and 20 Indian rupees.
+All of these are produced by four mints located across India, in Kolkata, Mumbai, Hyderabad, and Noida.